O = require 'omicron'

 } =

-For methods that query related states, the default behavior is to recurse through substates, superstates, and protostates.
+assign this, STATE_ATTRIBUTESFor methods that query related states, the default behavior is to recurse through substates, superstates, and protostates.

 { VIA_NONE, VIA_SUB, VIA_SUPER, VIA_PROTO, VIA_ALL } =

-Precompute certain useful attribute combinations.
+assign this, TRAVERSAL_FLAGSPrecompute certain useful attribute combinations.

 MUTABLE_OR_FINITE = MUTABLE | FINITE